asynchronous collaboration

 Benefits of asynchronous collaboration

-Increases efficiency: Asana’s recent Anatomy of Work Index revealed that workers are spending 58% of their time on “work about work” and 129 hours in unnecessary meetings each year.
+Increases efficiency: Asana’s Anatomy of Work Index revealed that workers spend 58% of their time on “work about work” and 129 hours in unnecessary meetings each year.
 Async collaboration gives employees this precious time back.

 “By enabling employees to review and respond to actions and messages in their own time, you’re giving them the flexibility and space to focus on skilled, high-impact work.” —Billy Blau, head of corporate and business development at Asana